funkybob/django-sniplates/docs/tags.rst

 - value

-If the field is a FileField, an extra value `file` will be added, which is the FieldFile object for the current value, if any.
-This can be used to access the current file's URL.
+If the field is a FileField, an extra value `file` will be added, which contains the size and url attributes of the current file.
+If it's an ImageField, the width and height may also be avaialble.

 Values from ``Field``
 ---------------------